GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Introduction

 This paper proposes {\indextitle}~\footnote{GLIN GitHub repository: https://github.com/DataOceanLab/GLIN}, a lightweight learned indexing mechanism for spatial range queries on complex geometries such as points, polygons, and trajectories. {\indextitle} by design produces low storage and maintenance overhead while achieving competitive query performance in common cases, as opposed to Quad-Tree and R-Tree.
 Moreover, {\indextitle} can work in conjunction with existing regular learned indexes to enable geospatial data support.
 Our contributions in this paper are summarized as follows:

-$\bullet$ {\indextitle} transforms geometries to 1-dimensional sortable values, namely Z-address intervals, using Z-order curve.
-We prove that with query augmentation, {\indextitle} can always deliver correct results for different spatial relationships.
+$\bullet$ {\indextitle} transforms geometries to 1-D sortable values using Z-order curve.
+We prove that {\indextitle} can always deliver correct results for both $Contains$ and $Intersects$ spatial relationships.

-$\bullet$ {\indextitle} extends existing regular learned indexes to train hierarchical models on Z-address intervals and further improves the search performance by introducing additional information in leaf models.
-To the best of our knowledge, it is the first learned index that handles non-point values.
+$\bullet$ For any existing order-preserving learned indexes (Section~\ref{sec:zaddress}), {\indextitle} can extend it to index Z-address values and further improves the search performance by introducing additional information in leaf models.
+To the best of our knowledge, it is the first indexing mechanism that enables learned indexes on non-point data.

-$\bullet$ {\indextitle} equips efficient algorithms to update its index structure for data insertion and deletion while guaranteeing the query accuracy.
+$\bullet$ {\indextitle} equips efficient algorithms to update its structure for data insertion and deletion while offering the query accuracy guarantees.